rixiobarrios/aws-s3-setup-guide/README.md

 -   [ ] Create an S3 bucket.
 -   [ ] Create a bucket policy.
 -   [ ] **DO NOT ALTER THE .gitignore FILE**

-If there are any concerns with the process, there is a visual guide of all the steps [here](https://git.generalassemb.ly/ga-wdi-boston/aws-s3-setup-guide/issues/37)

 ## [License](LICENSE)